 • Other identified needs

-Through the Partners Program, we provide federal funds and assistance to achieve habitat restoration projects.
+Through the Partners Program, we provide federal funds and assistance to accomplish habitat restoration projects.
 We seek to restore natural processes that allow fish and wildlife to thrive.
 Every project is an opportunity for restoration specialists to work with landowners.
 The interests of participating landowners are always respected and integrated into projects.
 The Partners Program often works closely with local organizations to maximize the expertise and technical assistance provided to the community.

 The Partners Program provides several types of assistance: